7ang0n1n3/ByteDraft/README.md

 # ByteDraft

 ByteDraft is a modern technical documentation tool for creating, editing, and exporting structured reports (DOCX) with advanced formatting, unlimited section depth, and a user-friendly interface.
-Built for offline use with professional-grade editing capabilities.
+Built for offline use with editing capabilities.

 ## ✨ Features